 Engagement management offers immense benefits.
 It builds trust among stakeholders and helps get their support to complete the project.
 It highly motivates team members and provides more efficient work.
 It lowers the churn rate and reduces conflict.

-If stakeholders are engaged, the product quality will be higher, and the project manager will not face issues while validating the deliverable, as the stakeholders’ feedback was taken into during the product development process.
+If stakeholders are engaged, the product quality will be higher, and the project manager will not face issues while validating the deliverable, as the stakeholders’ feedback was taken into account during the product development process.

 Key Challenges of Engagement Management